fusion-io/authenticate/docs/BEST_PRACTICES.md

 So if we could not find an `Identity` for some reasons, we'll throw an Error instead of returning some falsy value.

 This will help your code more predictable, calling `.authenticate()` and do everything straight forward is better than a conditional check.
-You can also have a central place for handling `UnAuthenticate` error.
+You can also have a central place for handling `UnAuthenticated` error.

 Throwing an error will also stop the current execution `context`, that `context` is the actual `Authentication Context` that we often mention about, unless you try-catch it.  😩